KirkAlton-Class7/tawny-port-serverless-infra/HTTPS/docs/tawny-port-https-runbook.md

 ## Sanitized Deployment Values

 Start with these values before opening the AWS Console.
-The project names and route structure stay consistent; the identifiers come from your AWS and Auth0 deployment.
+The project names and route structure stay consistent.
+The identifiers come from your AWS and Auth0 deployment.

 | Value | Tawny Port pattern | Replace for each deployment? |
 | --- | --- | --- |